erensayar/cpp-image-processing/README.md

+* DEVELOPMENT STILL CONTINUES
-Developed on Linux and STILL CONTINUES
+* Use Linux and Windows for development

 # A. Requirements For Linux